asminer/smart/Version2/Source/States/README.txt

 			(eventually: either canonical order or lexical)
 		"evmdd", a K-level MDD with offsets stored along edges.

+mdds		Temporary mdd library

 testflat	Not included in SMART, but used to test the
 		state_array class in flatss.

+testmdd		Not included in SMART; used to test the mdd library